ibmverse/verse-developer/_tutorials/08-navigation-bar-extension.md

 #### How it works

 * This step introduces two extension points, one with the type `com.ibm.action.link`, the other with the type `com.ibm.action.delete`.
-* Three navigation bar extensions are configured into Verse.
-The extension with the type `com.ibm.action.link` add two top-level links `Sample Link 1` and `Sample Link 2` on navigation bar.
+* Four navigation bar extensions are configured into Verse.
+The extension with the type `com.ibm.action.link` add two top-level links `Sample Link 1` and `Sample Link 2` on navigation bar and a new link `Sample Link 3` to `More` menu.
 The extension with the type `com.ibm.action.delete` deletes the `Notebook` link from the `More` menu.